PetitCoinCoin/advent-of-code/2020/comments.md

 I didn't expect the bruteforce approach to work for day 9...

 Day 11 is the starting day of increased runtimes \o/ (3~4sec)

+CRT spotted for day 13!
+But the example was so unclear to me!

+Once again, the difficulty here was more to understand what was expected.
+For part 2, it took me a while to understand that mask application changed (0 is not enforced anymore).